mmistakes/minimal-mistakes/_posts/2017-01-29-heaps-law-languages.md

 ---
-title: "Vocabulary growth in different languages"
+title: "The growth of vocabulary in different languages"
 tags:
   - linguistics
   - data